Smoked Pork Loin (How to Smoke Pork Loin) – a JUICY smoked pork loin that includes a dry rub and marinade option!

 - Combine dry rub ingredients and rub all over the pork loin ensuring you get into every nook and cranny.
 If you have extra dry rub simply reserve for a later use.

-- Let pork loin sit for at least 30 minutes or as long as overnight.
+- Let pork loin sit for at least 30 minutes or as long as overnight (wrap in plastic wrap and place in refrigerator).

 Smoked Pork Loin: